You can use the Aero Wizard control to make your form work step by step, similarly the setup form.

 StepWizardControl - Extends WizardControl to include a step list that indicates current position through the flow.

-You can drag a progress bar control from your visual studio toolbox to your wizard control, then add code to handle your form as shown below.
+In this example, I'm dragging a progress bar control from the Visual Studio toolbox into the wizard control, then add code to handle your form.

 private void stepWizardControl1_SelectedPageChanged(object sender, EventArgs e)